 Setting Metrics and Measuring Inbound Performance

-You haven’t really started until you’ve defined a finish line.
+You haven’t started until you’ve defined a finish line.

-An effective goal, identifies a specific end result you wish to achieve.
+A practical goal identifies a specific result you wish to achieve.

-Your goal should be something along the lines of, “I want to grow by business by doubling my conversions from 50 a year to 100 in 12 months.”
+Your goal should be something along the lines of, “I want to grow my business by doubling my conversions from 50 a year to 100 in 12 months.”

-From here setting up a metric to measure progress is simple.
-At a regular interval you can measure how much your lead conversions have increased compared to your goal—and how much time has passed.
+From here, setting up a metric to measure progress is simple.
+You can measure how much your lead conversions have increased compared to your goal—and how much time has passed at a regular interval.

 I spent “X” over “Y” time and got “Z” out of it.